Jim Clark: Performances

 In what would be the first of seven victories for Clark and Team Lotus that year, he won the 1963 Belgian Grand Prix at Spa-Francorchamps in foggy and rainy conditions.
 After starting eighth on the grid, he passed all of the cars in front of him, including early leader Graham Hill.
 About 17 laps into the race, with the rain coming down harder than ever, Clark had lapped the entire field except for Bruce McLaren, and was almost five minutes ahead of McLaren and his Cooper.
+In the 1965 Belgian Grand Prix at Spa-Francorchamps in the rain, Clark led every lap while driving most of the race one handed due to an issue with the gear lever.
 In the 1967 Italian Grand Prix at Monza after starting from pole, Clark was leading in his Lotus 49 (chassis R2), when a tyre punctured.
 He lost a lap while having the wheel changed in the pits.
 Rejoining sixteenth, he advanced through the field, progressively lowering the lap record and eventually equalling his pole time of 1m 28.5s, to regain the lost lap and the lead.
 He was narrowly ahead of Brabham and Surtees starting the last lap.
 As his car had not been filled with enough fuel, it faltered and finally coasted across the finish line in third place.